Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 I like to know where I will lay my

 hat head as I get to an unknown city.
-Therefore, I always make a reservation in advance, and booking.com* is a great platform with lots of choices for every budget*:
+Hence, I always make a reservation in advance.
+As a matter of fact, booking.com* is a great platform with lots of choices for every budget*:

 What to Eat